shantanoo-desai/blog/content/posts/technology/compose-incompatibility.md

 ### Files for reproduction of incompatibility

-We wont be spinning to much complex stuff so a simple compose file and the relevant `.env.node-red` file with the encrypted password should suffice
+We wont be spinning too much complex stuff so a simple compose file and the relevant `.env.node-red` file with the encrypted password should suffice

 #### `docker-compose.yml`